Conducting real estate business during COVID-19 alert level 4

-Be aware both parties are unlikely to be able to meet conditions during the lockdown period.
-Have an early conversation with your client and the buyer about how they want to manage this, for example, by agreeing to extend the conditional period.
+Be aware both parties are unlikely to be able to meet conditions during alert level 4.
+Have an early conversation with your vendor and the buyer about how they want to manage this, for example, by agreeing to extend the conditional period.

 What to do about listings due to settle soon

 REA recommends that settlements are deferred until relocations are permitted.

 We hope that all parties will agree to defer settlement.
 This will rely on co-operation and compromise.